MFG-art/MFG-art.github.io/Homework/01-Portfolio/README.md

 ## Credits

 Most credit goes to me, Mauricio Fuentes Gomez.
-Special thanks to my peers and T.As for help.
+Special thanks to my peers and teacher assistants for help.

 ## License